VipinindKumar/NNforFeatures/README.md

 - Need to do:
     - New Dataset (bigger and with diverse uncorrelated features)
     - ~~abstract function to utilize both tanh and leakyrelu as activation~~
+    - the increase in performance need to investegated further using a bigger Neural Network combined with big and diverse Data.